 Reflections on 2020

-Started a manager role: I started a role as Manager of Operations Research on Sep.
+Started a manager role: I started a new role as Manager of Operations Research on Sep.
 16th.
-The quote from Steve Jobs below might be the best reason why I would move from a technical person to a manager.
-While it is a challenging, I’m learning to be a good manager.
+The quote from Steve Jobs below might be the best reason I would move from a technical person to a manager.
+It is challenging, but I’m learning to be a good manager.

 “They are the great individual contributors who never, ever want to be a manager… But decide they have to be a manager because no one else is going to be able to do as good a job as them.” – Steve Jobs

-Started two new good habits: Started with working from home, I have been getting up at 5am and running everyday.
-Running distance started from 0.7 miles increased to 3.0 miles now and I have reached total 150 miles two days ago!
+Started two new good habits: Since working from home, I have been getting up at 5 am and running every day.
+My running distance started from 0.7 miles and increased to 3.0 miles now.
+I reached a total of 150 miles two days ago!

-Read books: I have finsihed 10 English and 10 Chinses books, in areas of history, business, management, computer, big data, productivity and time management, etc. I will take time to do a review on some of the great ones.
+Read books: I have finished 10 English and 10 Chinses books, in areas of history, business, management, computer, big data, productivity and time management, etc. I will take time to review some of the great ones.

 Wrote blogs: I’m not a blogger, but I like to write down what I have learned in a logging way.
-I have finished 7 tech blogs on GCP, Azure and Power BI.
+I have finished seven tech blogs on GCP, Azure, and Power BI.
 Please feel free to check them out:

 Resolutions for 2021

-- To be a better manager: keep learning and improving to a great manager.
+- To be a better manager: keep learning and improving to be a great manager.

-- Read more books: at least one book per month and review some of the good ones.
+- Read more books: at least one book every month and review some of the good ones.

-- Write more blogs: at least one blog per month.
-Not only focus on techniques, but also on management.
+- Write more blogs: at least one blog every month.
+Not only focus on techniques, but also management.

-- Spend less time on political media and news: political media and news are not good for health, neither physical nor mental.
+- Spend less time on political media and news: political media and news are not suitable for health, neither physical nor mental.

-- Take a long vacation for a long trip with family: This is what I owe the girls in 2020.
+- Take an extended vacation for a long trip with family: This is what I owed the girls in 2020.